 It is, however, journal style that manuscript headings do not contain abbreviations.

 While using footnotes is an accepted way of providing readers with supplementary material on a printed page, footnotes are not as useful in web publication because excessive scrolling is usually required to reach the end of the page.
 And when publishing in the Vancouver system with superscript numeric reference indicators, including linked superscript footnote indicators can be confusing for readers.
-For these reasons it is RRH style to include footnoted information in brackets in the main text.
+For these reasons it is Journal style to include essential footnoted information in brackets in the main text.

 Tables should be provided in the form of MS Word files only (ie they must be in a document with a .doc file extension) to enable editing to journal style for publication.